 “Shut up Alexander”

-One by one, the dragons took to the air and gained altitude, some slowly because of their size and others quickly being more sleek.
-When it became our turn, Demi crouched, and I could feel her muscles tensing just before she jumped.
-At fifty feet, she brought her wings down hard and I could feel the difference in altitude as she rose.
-With each beat of her wings we gained a few feet, and within seconds we banked and slowly positioned ourselves to make the vertical climb to the castle.
+When it became our turn, Demi crouched and I could feel her muscles tensing just before she jumped.
+At fifty feet she brought her wings down hard and I could feel the difference in altitude as she rose.
+With each beat of her wings we gained a few feet, and within seconds we banked and slowly positioned ourselves to make the vertical climb to the Castle.

 All the riders refer to the vertical climb as the Cone, taking the name from the shape of the hollowed top of the mountain.
-From the floor of Commons , the Cone is shrouded in darkness, but once you enter, there’s more than enough light to see.
-The intricacies that become the interior walls and the alcoves that have separated the different and various levels, glow with a light that defies its origin.
-Looking down I could see the floor of Commons clearly and although the amount of light below hadn’t changed, it looked more well lit from here than when you’re at the wheel.
+From the floor of Commons, the Cone is shrouded in darkness, but once you enter there’s more than enough light to see.
+The intricacies that become the interior walls, and the alcoves that have separated the different and various levels glow with a light that defies its origin.
+Looking down I could see the floor of Commons clearly.
+Although the amount of light below hadn’t changed, it looked better lit from here than when you’re at the wheel.
 As we passed each level on our way up, I could see alcoves carved into the interior wall that were easily large enough to hold a dragon, and the placement hinted at something more than just natural openings.
-They were too evenly placed and their regularity was obviously pre-planned.
-Level after level of these alcoves dropped beneath us until it occurred to me that the dragons probably use this configuration as a vertical meeting hall.
+They were too evenly placed; their regularity was obviously pre-planned.
+Level after level of these alcoves dropped beneath us; until it occurred to me that the dragons probably use this configuration as a vertical meeting hall.
 I began to see dragons in the higher alcoves and people milling around, but we were passing through the layers so quickly that all the details became a blur.
-On a quick count, I estimated there to be seven or eight alcove levels in all.
-Gradually the lighting began to increase, until like a flash bulb going off, we cleared the top lip of the Cone.
-Looking up I could the see the roof, and from the lip or edge that marked the Castle from the hollowed Cone, I estimated it to be about two hundred feet.
+On a quick count I estimated there to be about eight alcove levels in all.
+Gradually the lighting began to increase until, like a flash bulb going off, we cleared the top lip of the Cone.
+Looking up I could the see the roof, and from the edge that marked the Castle from the hollowed Cone, I estimated it to be about two hundred feet.
 Directly in front of us was, for lack of a better term, a runway wide enough to hold two dragons side by side.
-There were off shoots that led to both sides, giving ample room for the dragons to land and then conveniently move away, allowing others to do the same.
-These off shoots ultimately curved around to the three major sections that comprise the Castle.
+There were offshoots that led to both sides, giving ample room for the dragons to land and then conveniently move away.
+It allowed others to do the same.
+These offshoots ultimately curved around to the three major sections that comprise the Castle.
 Like everything else I had seen since my arrival at Drago, it was huge.

-Demi touched down and immediately began moving toward our right, taking the first off shoot.
+Demi touched down and immediately began moving toward our right, taking the first offshoot.
 She moved at a steady pace and the curve led us to an area that had three corridors.
-She picked the one on the far right, and began to pick up speed.
-I estimate the corridors length at around sixty yards, at which point, it opened to another area or cave that was off to the right of the Cone.
+She picked the one on the far right and began to pick up speed.
+I estimate the corridor’s length at around sixty yards, at which point it opened to another area that was to the right of the Cone.
 From the front side of this area, you could actually look down to see the Commons.
 They called this the Veranda, and the entire expanse was literally filled with the largest conference table I had ever seen.
-There was enough room to navigate around the table which then eventuated into yet another corridor, that presumably led back to the runway.
+There was enough room to navigate around the table, which then eventuated into a corridor that presumably led back to the runway.

-All the riders except Alexander and myself, ate liberally from the fruit.
+All the riders except Alexander and me ate liberally from the fruit.
 I wasn’t hungry and he looked too bored.
 He sat with one leg up on the table and systematically shredded his name card into confetti.
-Occasionally he would mutter to himself when anyone said something he didn’t like.
+Occasionally, he would mutter to himself when anyone said something he didn’t like.
 He was positioned directly to my right, and neither of us was pleased with the arrangement.
-Fifteen minutes passed slowly, and then the Ariella and the two Kings, in human form, walked into the conference area.
-Basiliskos was wearing his usual black leather outfit, while his brother was all in white, complete with a cape.
-The Ariella was wearing a two tone, black and white flight suit with a matching beret.
+Fifteen minutes slowly passed, and then The Ariella and the two Kings, in human form, walked into the conference area.
+Basiliskos was wearing his usual black leather outfit while his brother was all in white, complete with a cape.
+The Ariella was wearing a black and white flight suit with a matching beret.
 The ensemble was made complete by her black combat boots with white laces.
-The conversations that weren’t really conversations stopped, and everyone looked over at them as they took their seats.
+The conversations that weren’t really conversations stopped and everyone looked over at them as they took their seats.
 The Ariella looked briefly at each person sitting around the table, and then took a drink and rummaged around in one of the fruit bowls.
 I pushed my name card around in a circle and tried to look bored.
 Not one person at the table had acknowledged my presence since my arrival, which was pretty much par for the course.
-I think Elfred and Thomas held back because of the others, and I got the impression that no one knew what this meeting was about or why I had been invited.
+I think Elfred and Thomas held back because of the others.
+I got the impression that no one knew what this meeting was about or why they had been invited.
 That included me.

 “Just admit it Ariella…this is all about the winged green.
 Pretty hard to ignore her much longer since she decided to call for a rider.
 Even that looks fairly suspicious if you stop and think about how that worked.”